h43z/writeups/0323-intigriti.md

 	}
 });
 ```
-But instead just gives us the content of the note and nothing more.
+But instead just gives us the content of the note and nothing more directly from the cache.

 The theory sounds good until you realize there is this line `res.setHeader("content-type", "text/plain"); // no xss	`